amartinsan/SNPs_pipeline/README.md

- # Deliverabe for Amphora Health Challenge
+ # Deliverable for Amphora Health Challenge
  Code used for processing data from DataEngineering-GenomicsChallenge-Jun2022.zip.

  Samples where proccesed by using some bash functions to change the 382  raw files in tab-separated values to VCF.